algorithmica-org/algorithmica/content/english/hpc/arithmetic/numerical.md

 ## Newton's Method

-Newton's method is a simple yet very powerfull algorithm for finding approximate roots of real-valued functions, that is, the solutions to the following generic equation:
+Newton's method is a simple yet very powerful algorithm for finding approximate roots of real-valued functions, that is, the solutions to the following generic equation:

 $$
 f(x) = 0